Vicken-Ghoubiguian/calendarConversionsGo/README.md

 # Calendar_conversions

-Go package to convert date and time in a particular calendar and to convert them from a specific calendar to another one...
+Go package to convert date and time in a wished calendar and to convert them from a specific calendar to another one...

 ## Contents